FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Diamond Storm - The user whips up a storm of diamonds around themselves, damaging all who stand 5ft above, below, or around of them with a Standard Test, dealing 5 Physical damage to all hit; the user must then make a Disadvantage Test, and if successful, their Physical Defence is boosted by +2.

-- Stone Edge - The user chooses a space on the field within or under a Target enemy in a straight line before punching the ground and sending wave after wave of sharpened stones that rise out of the ground with a Standard Test, dealing 5 Physical damage to every unit occupying the space but can only hit once per-target; for every 6 rolled during the Test, the damage is increased by an additional 5 Physical damage.
+- Stone Edge - The user chooses a space on the field within or under a Target enemy in a straight line before punching the ground and sending wave after wave of sharpened stones that rise out of the ground with a Standard Test, dealing 5 Physical damage to every unit occupying the space but can only hit once per-target; this move can Crit.
 This move can’t be used on steel surroundings, can hit aerial targets, and leave pillars of rock that say on the field until the end of combat.

 - Meteor Beam - The user gathers energy from space on its first turn of this move, boosting their Magic damage by +1, before unleashing a beam attack in a straight line on their next turn with a Standard Test, continuing until the attack hits a Target or hits an object/surrounding environment, dealing 6 Magic damage.